haberdashPI/vscode-custom-word-motions/README.md

 ## Multi-line units

-This package now supports defining multi-line units.
-Every line of the unit must have a match to the provided regular expression.
+This extension now supports defining units for multi-line matches.

 To use this feature change the unit entry to use `regexs` instead of `regex`.

+If a single regular expression is provided, the match will occur to a contiguous series of lines which all match that expression.
+If multiple expressions are provided, the match will occur to a sequence of lines that match those expressions.

 For instance, to select a group of contiguous non-whitespace lines with "cmd+shift+[" you could add the following definition to preferences.

 ```json
 "vscode-custom-word-motions.units": [